 Need for New Dams

-We urgently need new dams because our current water storage capacity is far below than an average state along with that, we are the 6th largest populated state in the world.
+We urgently need new dams because our current water storage capacity is far below an average state along with that, we are the 6th largest populated state in the world.

 Like the Federal Secretary Ministry of Energy, Power Division, Yousaf Naseem Khokhar said: